-- 1. Use a production possibilities frontier to analyze opportunity costs and trade-offs.
-(CO # 1) - 2.
+- 4. Distinguish between microeconomics and macroeconomics.
+(CO # 1) - 5.
+Distinguish between positive and normative analysis.
+(CO # 1) - 6.
+Define important economic terms.
+(CO #1) - 7.
+Learn how to use graphs and formulas to analyze economic situations.
+(CO #1) - 8.
+Use a production possibilities frontier to analyze opportunity cost and trade-offs.
+(CO #1) - 9.
 Describe comparative advantage and explain how it serves as the basis for trade.
-(CO # 1) - 3.
+(CO #1) - 10.
 Explain the basic idea of how a market system works.
-(CO # 1)
+(CO #1)

-Module 3: Where Prices Come From-The Interaction of Demand and Supply (Chapter 3)
+Module 2: Where Prices Come From: The Interaction of Demand and Supply (Chapter 3)

 - 1. Discuss the variables that influence demand.
-(CO # 1,2) - 2.
+(CO #1,2) - 2.
 Discuss the variables that influence supply.
-(CO # 1,2) - 3.
+(CO #1,2) - 3.
 Use demand and supply graphs to illustrate market equilibrium and define market equilibrium as the point where quantity demanded is equal to quantity supplied.
-(CO # 1,2) - 4.
+(CO #1,2) - 4.
 Use demand and supply graphs to predict changes in prices and quantities.
-(CO # 1,2)
+(CO #1,2)